schnorr/fractal_pcad/papers/2025_SSCAD-WIC/companion/README.md

 # Companion Materials

-This folder contains the companion materials for our paper, including scripts and data used to generate the results presented.
+This folder contains the companion materials for our paper *"Dynamic Load Balancing and Scalability Analysis of the Mandelbrot Set in a Multi-Threaded HPC Application"*, submitted to [SSCAD-WIC 2025](https://sscad2025.ufms.br/?page_id=277).
+Materials include scripts and data used to generate the results presented.

 Commands in this README should be run from the companion directory: